-- 31. Verify that the top-most friction disk moves up and down freely between the Pressure Plate and top-most steel drive plate by pulling up and down on top-most friction disk.
-If no "float" exists, top-most steel drive plate has become disoriented during previous step and needs to be re-installed. - 32.
-Attempt to slide the shorter legs of the 2 included .050" no-go wire gauges between the Rekluse pressure plate and the friction pads on the top friction disk, 180° apart. - Or, you can measure your installed gap with blade style feeler gauges The gap should be between .028in, and .045in.
+- 27. Verify that top-most friction disk moves up and down freely between the Pressure Plate and top-most steel drive plate by pulling up and down on top-most friction disk.
+If no "float" exists, top-most steel drive plate has become disoriented during previous step and needs to be re-installed. - 28.
+Attempt to slide the shorter legs of the 2 included 0.050" no-go wire gauges under the Rekluse Pressure Plate and the top-most friction plate, 180° apart. - Or, you can measure your installed gap with blade style feeler gauges The gap should be between .028in. and .045in.

 If clutch pack wear exists, gauges will slide in with slight resistance.
-Do not force the gauges in.
-If the gauges do not slide in smoothly then the Installed Gap is good and you can move on to step 34.
+Do not force the gauges in, if the gauges do not slide in smoothly then the Installed Gap is good and you can move on to Step 30.